harikvpy/ionic-typeorm/README.md

 ## TypeORM Note
 The 0.2.43 official release of TypeORM has a bug that as of this writing has been fixed in the code, but a production build including this build has not been uploaded to npmjs.
 Therefore, please clone the latest code from TypeORM repo, build it locally (use `npm run package` after creating a config file.
 See instructions in `DEVELOPER.md`) and install the package from the build output (`npm install <local-repo-path>`).

+## References
+1. This [article](https://www.techiediaries.com/ionic-angular-typeorm-custom-webpack-configuration/) got me started.
+It's a little outdated, which warranted this repo and readme.
+2. Relevant project docs and their GitHub issues

 ## Disclaimer
-This is a sample code provided AS IS and no warranty is made to its accuracy or reliability.
-If you found any issues, please create an issue and I'll be happy to look into it.
+Code is provided AS IS with no warranty to its accuracy or reliability.
+That said, if you find any issues, please use the Github issue tracker and I'll be happy to look into it.